Was atme ich eigentlich ein?

 What am I actually breathing in?

 Rainforest on the windowsill Reading What am I actually breathing in?
-4 minutes Next Flamingo flower
+4 minutes Next Flamingo flower (Anthurium)

 Air is not a luxury!

-Why does it smell bad here?
+Why does it smell musty here?

-VOCs include hydrocarbons, alcohols, aldehydes and organic acids, solvents such as benzene, toluene, xylene, liquid fuels and synthetic substances.
+VOCs include hydrocarbons, alcohols, aldehydes, and organic acids, solvents such as benzene, toluene, xylene, liquid fuels, and synthetic substances.

 Leave a comment